 b.
 Sew the top and bottom text banners to it with a seam allowance of 3/8″

 c.
-Press with a warm iron with seam allowance to the darker fabric.a.
-Place the high loft polyester batting at the wrong side of the center panel.
+Press with a warm iron with seam allowance to the darker fabric. - a.
+Place the high loft polyester batting on the wrong side of the center panel.

 b.
 Perform free motion stitch around the snowman and the birds.
 Stitch just slightly outside the lines of the print.

-I used weight-50 white quilting cotton thread but you can use beige or cream, as long as it doesn’t create a contrast to the outline.
+I used white thread, but you can use beige or cream as long as it doesn’t create a contrast to the outline.

-(Tip: the 3D raise effect on the trapunto is not so obvious if the part is small, for instance, the bird might not seem as “bumpy” compare to the bigger part of the snowman.)
+(Tip: the 3D raised effect on the trapunto is not so obvious if the part is small; for instance, the bird might not seem as “bumpy” compared to the bigger part of the snowman.)

 **You have to do this very carefully and slowly if it is your first attempt.
-Watch out on every snip you are making so that you won’t accidentally cut the fabric.
+Watch out for every snip you are making so that you won’t accidentally cut the fabric.

-The right side of the trapunto.
-You will see the 3D effect better after you have quilted the surrounding, which will press the fabric down smoothly.
+- The right side of the trapunto.
+You will see the 3D effect better after you have quilted the surroundings, which will press the fabric down smoothly.

-b.
-Smooth out any wrinkles by stroking with your palm outward; from the center to raw edges of the snowman panel.
+b. b.
+Smooth out any wrinkles by stroking with your palm outward, from the center to the raw edges of the snowman panel.

 b.
-Quilt the blue sky with small stippling stitch.
+Quilt the blue sky with a small stippling stitch.

 c.
 Stitch in the ditch between the center snowman panel and the bird side panels, and sew along the white borders of the top and bottom banners (you can change the foot to walking foot and raise back the dog feed).
-Then, follow by bigger stippling stitch with a darning foot and feed dog down again on the side panels.
+Then, follow with a bigger stippling stitch with a darning foot and feed the dog down again on the side panels.

 a.
-Bring all thread-ends to the back, tie double knots.
+Bring all thread ends to the back and tie double knots.
 Hide the thread ends and knots into the batting by using the needle.

 b.
-Insert needle from the stitch endpoint and come out as far as you can, pull until the knot gets into the batting.
-Pull a little before trimming the end, the thread ends will hide inside the batting after the trim.
+Insert the needle from the stitch endpoint and come out as far as you can.
+Pull until the knot gets into the batting.
+Pull a little before trimming the end; the thread ends will hide inside the batting afterward.

 Pillow Back

-a.
-Change presser foot back to normal foot or walking foot.
+- a.
+Change the presser foot back to the normal foot or walking foot.

-Place the batting on the bird fabric, align the edge to the raw edge of the white fabric.
+- Place the batting on the bird fabric and align the edge to the raw edge of the white fabric.

-Sew 2 buttonholes at one of the back piece, approx 7″ in between.
+- Sew two buttonholes at one of the back pieces, approximately 7″ in between.

-a.
-Place the front piece with right side facing up.
+- a.
+Place the front piece with the right side facing up.

-a.
-Turn right side out by folding seam allowance at the corner in right angle then push the corner out to get a nice and neat right-angle corner.
-Perform this to all the 4 corners.
+- a.
+Turn the right side out by folding the seam allowance at the corner in right angle then push the corner out to get a nice and neat right-angle corner.
+Perform this to all four corners.

 b.
-Insert the pillow form into the cover, faster the button.
+Insert the pillow form into the cover and fasten the button.

 Complete.